What is Crippling Anxiety?

 Some common triggers for crippling anxiety might include:

-• Stressful life events
+- Stressful life events

-• A death in the family
+- A death in the family

-• Divorce
+- Divorce

-• Job loss
+- Job loss

-• A traumatic experience like being involved in a car accident or witnessing violence
+- A traumatic experience like being involved in a car accident or witnessing violence

-• Substance abuse
+- Substance abuse

-• Family history
+- Family history

-How to Deal with Crippling Anxiety
+How to Deal with Debilitating Anxiety

 Learning to manage crippling and debilitating anxiety can be challenging, but it is possible.
 It’ll take work and a commitment to the process, but you can control your anxiety levels to get back to living.

 If you’re struggling with severe anxiety, there are steps you can take to learn how to deal with anxiety and find relief.
-From understanding what triggers your attacks, to learning relaxation techniques, to talking to someone who understands, to seeking professional help — there are many ways you can start managing your crippling anxiety today.
+From understanding what triggers your attacks, to learning relaxation techniques, to talking to someone who understands, to seeking professional help — there are many ways you can start managing your debilitating anxiety today.

 Understand what anxiety is and how it affects you